Albert-Gao/blog/source/_posts/24-tips-for-react-native-you-probably-want-to-know.md

 // will return 4 because moment's index starts from 0
 ```

-**It works ONLY when you test via `jest`, but when you run it in the react native environment.
+**It works ONLY when you test via `jest` (because you are using Node, and the behaviour is expected as the documentation), but when you run it in the react native environment.
 You will get 5.**

 So, the takeaways here are:

 - `Date` is the dark side of react native like `navigation`, remember this difference.
 - Don't always question yourself.

+**To your surprise, when you run your storybook react native in the simulator, the runtime is still not JSC, so the above result will be 4 again...**

 ### 2.2 Update your JSC for android